John Wilkes Booth’s Heroic Brother

 On April 14, 1865, just days after the end of the American Civil War, President Abraham Lincoln attended a play at Ford’s Theater in Washington, D.C.
 That evening, John Wilkes Booth shot the president; Lincoln died the next day.

 Before the assassination, Booth was well known regardless — as a stage actor who would regularly land leading roles at top theaters.
 Booth was the son of a famous actor, Junius Brutus Booth, and two of his brothers, Edwin and Junius, Jr., were also actors.
-Edwin (pictured right), in particular, was famous in his own right; more so than his brother John Wilkes, before the assassination.
+Edwin (pictured above), in particular, was famous in his own right; more so than his brother John Wilkes, before the assassination.
 A critically acclaimed Shakespearean actor in his own time, Edwin Booth is often listed among the best American stage actors in history.

 In late 1864 or early 1865 — the exact date is unknown, but certainly before the assassination of Lincoln — Edwin Booth found himself on a train platform in Jersey City, New Jersey.
 A young man, 21 years old at the time, was waiting in line to buy a ticket into a sleeper car.
 The young man, one of many people in a large crowd, was pushed up against the idle train car itself.
 The train began to move, and the young man fell into the gap between the platform and the train.
 Booth grabbed the man by his coat collar and brought him safely back onto the platform.